Quantum density estimation with density matrices: Application to quantum anomaly detection: Method application: Quantum-classical anomaly detection

-These circuits were then run on the Qiskit QASM simulator, performing an iteration of the circuit for each sample in validation and test partitions to obtain the density estimates for all samples.
-After obtaining the density values, the classification of each one as ``normal" or ``outlier" required comparing its density value with a threshold value $t$.
-The search for the threshold was performed over the validation partition, by setting a percentile value $t$ such that $9.6\%$ of the samples lay below it, thus being considered anomalies.
-We then used the obtained boundary $t$ to classify the testing samples.
+After performing the density estimations of the validation and test partitions, we classified each sample as ``normal" or ``outlier" by comparing its density value with a threshold value $t$.
+We used the validation partition to search for the threshold by setting a percentile value $p$ such that $9.6\%$ of the samples had a density below $t$ and were thus considered anomalous samples.
+We then used the obtained boundary $t$ to classify the testing data.

-In Ref. \cite{Gonzalez2021LearningFeatures}, the authors highlight the influence of the $\gamma$ parameter used in RFF mapping for the performance of a classifier.
-For this reason, we searched for the optimal values of $\gamma_s$ and $\gamma$ in a logarithmic scale (considering only powers of two ranging from $2^{-10}$ to $2^0$); hence, in all scenarios, we set $\gamma_s=2^{-6}$ and $\gamma=2^{-7}$ as the best values for AFF, and $\gamma=2^{-7}$ for RFF.
-For each RFF and AFF quantum embedding, we used the same features for the pure and mixed state approaches.
-We simulated each circuit ten times, randomizing the RFF embedding and the initial parameters of the AFF mapping.